zerhud/ascip/README.md

 2. we use `rv_lreq` parser only on leftmost part of parser in the variant (before terminal)
 3. we use `rv_rreq` parser in other parts of parser (after terminal) in the variant. it just parses the next parser from the variant (from a expression parser).
 4. the `rv_result` function is used for skip index in resulting variant. if it won't be called the resulting variant must to same sized as the parser.
-5. any parser can have semantic action and result maker mthods. here it done as `gh::rv_rreq(result_maker)`. the result maker should accepts single parameter, in our case it will be the `right` field in `binary_expr` structure and returns the `expr`. the `result_maker` needed because `std::unique_ptr` is used and parser don't know how to create the field. but the field can has some type which creates result it self (for example in constructor and destroy result in descructor). in such case the `result_maker` can to be omitted. the result maker returns pointer or reference to created result.
+5. any parser can have semantic action and result maker methods. here it's done as `gh::rv_rreq(result_maker)`. the result maker should accept single parameter, in our case it will be the `right` field in `binary_expr` structure and returns the `expr`. the `result_maker` needed because `std::unique_ptr` is used and parser don't know how to create the field. but the field can has some type which creates result it self (for example in constructor and destroy result in descructor). in such case the `result_maker` can to be omitted. the result maker returns pointer or reference to created result.
-6. the first `rv` parameter is also result creator. it creates the result for `left` field only. the result will be moved inside parser.
+6. the first `rv` parameter is also result creator. it creates the result for `left` field only. the result will be moved inside the parser.
-7. we can parse plus and minus as single parser, so it will be all left reqursive, but it can be like in the example: the minus operator is less priority then the plus operator (the expression (1+(2-3)) has same result as ((1+2)-3)).
+7. we can parse plus and minus as single parser, so it will be all left recursive, but it can be like in the example: the minus operator is less priority then the plus operator (the expression (1+(2-3)) has same result as ((1+2)-3)).
 8. `rv` parses as `n*m` where `n` is symbols count and `m` is parsers count

 # roadmap
 - test, writing few parsers
 - alfa release
-- implement same struct as the ascip, containg parsers for print a parser it self, as grammar documentation.
+- implement the same struct as the ascip, containg parsers for print a parser itself, as grammar documentation.
 - implement good double parser
 - beta release
 - remove all std includes